JohnFTitor/book-store/README.md

 ### Run linters checks

 Linter Checks are automatically run with Github actions when there's a pull request.
 If you want to run them locally, remember to have the config file in the root of the local project.

+## Deployment

+Netlify is set to automatically deploy the production branch (main branch) of this project, so you don't need to worry about it.
+Heroku is manually deployed by our team whenever required.
+That is, when the main branch gets updated.

 ## Authors